San Marino’s International Projects

 2018 - Soccer Field Project in Tijuana, Mexico

 This project will not only provide the 900 students at Angela Peralta Elementary School located in a marginalized part of Tijuana the opportunity to the use of an improved sports field, but also the 1,500 families living in the area to a healthy coexistence through sports and community activities.
 San Marino Rotary is working on this Global Grant project with the Rotary Club of Tijuana Independencia.

 The school does not have modern infrastructure commonly found in many other areas in Tijuana.
 There is an open field that the students and the population in the surrounding area use as a sports field.
 The field is of pure dirt and does not have any toilets or sanitary installations.
 During the weekends, the field is used for different sport events, such as their inter-colonial soccer championships.
 By allowing the general population to use the sports field, there will be little vandalism as the neighbors and inhabitants in general will take care of the appearance and the integrity of the school.
 The project will promote healthy coexistence among the inhabitants of the area through sports and community activities and achieve an atmosphere of peace and cordiality between the neighbors of the low income suburbs.

-Phase 1 of the project to be carried out during 2017 consists of providing a sports field including an athletic track with an adequate drainage system to maintain the play area to be dry and mud-free during the raining season, and adding bathrooms and a small store to generate income for the maintenance of the field.
+The project to be carried out during 2018/9 consists of providing a sports field including an athletic track with an adequate drainage system to maintain the play area to be dry and mud-free during the raining season, and adding bathrooms and a small store to generate income for the maintenance of the field.
+The soccer field will be installed with artificial grass and bleachers.
 The number of direct and indirect beneficiaries is estimated to be between 5,000 and 6,000.
-Phase 2 of the project will be carried out in the future to include the addition of artificial grass and bleachers.

 2017 - Corazon House Build project in Tecate, Mexico